shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Ersie leaned on the counter and looked up at her prize through dreamy eyes.
 How would she look in them?
 Probably better than Lemilay would.
 She thought that they might be an heirloom.
 What powers might they possess?
 Water walking?
 Swift speed?
 Wall climbing?

 Ersie focused in on a tension bolt on the back of the heel.
-It had gears on its head, that moved two gold-plated straight gears open or closed around the heel.
-Her handy screwdriver helped her turn it counter-clockwise.
+It had gears on its head, which moved two gold-plated straight gears open or closed around the heel.
+Her handy screwdriver helped her turn it counterclockwise.
 The boots seemed to fold in and get thinner.
 When she turned the bolt clockwise, the boots widened, to a limited degree.

 "That might be enough!"
 Ersie jumped up and clasped her hands.
 "It's worth a shot!"
 She adjusted the tension bolt to its widest setting and placed the boots on the ground.
 She laid a rag on the ground and wiped her dirty bare wolf paws on it.
 One by one, she wiped them clean and placed them gingerly into the boots.
 She held on to the counter and the cart to hoist herself up.
 This time, her paws slipped further, deeper into the boots.
 But alas, they still didn't fit.